alpaka-group/alpaka3/docs/source/advanced/datastorage.rst

 Read-only access via const annotation
 -------------------------------------

-All objects that implements a ``Data Storage`` interface are const-correct.
+All objects that implement a ``Data Storage`` interface are const-correct.
 If either the value type is ``const`` (e.g., ``alpaka::MdSpan<float const, TExtent, TPitch, TAlignment>``) or the ``Data Storage`` type itself is annotated with ``const`` (e.g., ``alpaka::MdSpan<float, TExtent, TPitch, TAlignment> const``), the values in the storage cannot be changed.

 Special case: mutable alpaka::concepts::IDataSource
 ```````````````````````````````````````````````````

 ``alpaka::concepts::IDataSource`` only requires that data can be read from a ``Data Storage`` object, but not written to it, regardless of the ``const`` annotation.
-However, there are valid cases where a function argument is type-restricted with ``alpaka::concepts::IDataSource`` but requires that data can be written to it, which means that the actual ``Data Storage`` object must implement the ``alpaka::concepts::IMdSpan`` interface.
+However, there are valid cases where a function argument only requires ``alpaka::concepts::IDataSource`` in the general case but depending on other arguments can require mutability as well.

 .. literalinclude:: ../../snippets/dataStorage/datastorage_writeable_datasource.cpp
   :language: cpp